 She is an active member of Opera on Tap’s New York chapter, bringing opera to the masses in unconventional places, and the New York Continuo Collective.

 In early 2017 she made her acting (and theatrical climbing) debut in the dual roles of Stephanie and Claudia in Robin Fusco’s To New Heights, a site-specific play of short climbing vignettes based on real stories staged at Brooklyn Boulders Queensbridge.

 Brittany received her Bachelor of Arts in Music and Italian Studies from Wesleyan University in Connecticut, where she was the recipient of the Scott Prize for Romance Languages and the Cardinal Community Award for Music.
-Her training includes two seasons as a Young Artist with Opera North as well as extended studies at the University of Bologna in Italy through the Eastern College Consortium.
+Her training includes two seasons as a Young Artist with Opera North, one season as a Young Artist with Boston Early Music Festival, and extended studies at the University of Bologna in Italy through the Eastern College Consortium.